History of hospitals: France

-Paris Medicine

 At the turn of the 19th century, Paris medicine played a significant role in shaping clinical medicine.
 New emphasis on physically examining the body led to methods such as percussion, inspection, palpation, auscultation, and autopsy.
 The situation in Paris was particularly unique due to the fact that there was a very large concentration of medical professionals in a very small setting allowing for a large flow of ideas and the spread of innovation.
 One of the innovations to come out of the Paris hospital setting was Laennec's stethoscope.
 Weiner states that the widespread acceptance of the stethoscope would likely not have happened in any other setting, and the setting allowed for Laennec to pass on this technology to the eager medical community that had gathered there.
 This invention also brought even more attention to the Paris scene.

 Before the start of the 19th century, there were many problems existing within the French medical system.
 These problems were outlined by many seeking to reform hospitals including a contemporary surgeon Jacques Tenon in his book Memoirs on Paris Hospitals.
 Some of the problems Tenon drew attention to were the lack of space, the inability to separate patients based on the type of illness (including those that were contagious), and general sanitation problems.
 Additionally, the secular revolution led to the nationalization of hospitals previously owned by the Catholic Church and led to a call for a hospital reform which actually pushed for the deinstitutionalization of medicine.
 This contributed to the state of disarray Paris hospitals soon fell into which ultimately called for the establishment of a new hospital system outlined in the law of 1794.
 The law of 1794 played a significant part in revolutionizing Paris Medicine because it aimed to address some of the problems facing Paris Hospitals of the time.